Instructor Michael Ward, LCSW-C

 Michael Ward is a Licensed Clinical Social Worker in the State of Maryland with a Master Degree in Social Work from the University of Maryland.
 In addition to teaching T’ai Chi, he has worked developing programs to enhance the well-being of children, families, schools and communities for thirty years.
 He has worked extensively with therapeutic adventure, teaching people how to use the challenges of rock-climbing, caving, white-water boating, and group games as metaphors for the challenges of daily living.
 T’ai Chi concepts like “Balance” and “Centering” are directed to more than our physical bodies and Mr. Ward’s experience, background and training have given him a unique perspective on their value and benefit in today’s stressful environments.

-Michael Ward is the president and founder of Cloud Hands T’ai Chi, Inc. He is currently teaching with CityDance in the Music Center at Strathmore; at Crossings, A Center for the Healing Traditions in Silver Spring; and at the Somerset Town Hall in Chevy Chase.
-He also has taught classes on T’ai Chi and Taoism at the Smithsonian Associates in Washington, D.C. and at the Tai Sophia Institute in Columbia, Maryland.
+Michael Ward is the president and founder of Cloud Hands T’ai Chi, Inc. He is currently teaching with CityDance in the Music Center at Strathmore; at Crossings, A Center for the Healing Traditions in Silver Spring; and at the American Embassy of Dance in Washington DC.
+He also has taught classes on T’ai Chi and Taoism at the Smithsonian Associates in Washington, D.C. and at the Maryland University of Integrative Health (formerly Tai Sophia Institute) in Columbia, Maryland.

 What Students Say About Michael Ward: